 Michael Johnston teaches English at a Sacramento, California high school.
 On his off hours, he writes science fiction and fantasy.
 He reviews Fantasy and Science Fiction for SFF Reviews.
 In addition to his blog, you can find him on Twitter at @MREJohnston.
 Read his reviews.

 Sara L. Uckelman lectures in logic and philosophy of language at Durham University by day and writes speculative fiction by night.
+She is also a first reader for Cosmic Roots and Eldritch Shores.
 She reviews Luna Station Quarterly as well as assorted one-off anthologies for SFF Reviews.
 Read her reviews.

 Sarah Grace Liu is a writing tutor at SUNY: College at Brockport, where she received her MA.
 She works as a freelance editor of SFF novels while also writing her own.
 Sarah reviews Shimmer, Kaleidotrope and SFF poetry for SFF Reviews.
 Read her reviews.